Some posts contain compensated links. Please read this disclaimer for more info.

 Lone Bay, Rovinj

-Arguably the greatest beach in Istria is Lone Bay Beach in Rovinj.
+Arguably the most incredible beach in Istria is Lone Bay Beach in Rovinj.

 Located in Zlatni Rt Park, a short walk from the Old Town, this narrow strip of pebbles is ideal for families with young children.
 Amenities include two nearby bars and a place where you can rent equipment for boating and windsurfing.